Professor Sabine Gabrysch

 During my time at LSHTM I was teaching on the MSc modules Extended Epidemiology, Statistics for Epidemiology and Population Health (STEPH), Statistical Methods in Epidemiology (SME) and Epidemiology & Control of Communicable Diseases (ECCD), furthermore on the Intensive Course in Epidemiology and Medical Statistics (ICEMS) and the Distance Learning MSc Clinical Trials.
 I am still a tutor on the DL module Basic Statistics for Clinical Trials.

-In Heidelberg, I teach the epidemiology module of the MSc International Health, as well as epidemiology for medical students.
-I also coordinate the elective subject "Global Health" for medical students.
+In Heidelberg, I coordinated and taught in the epidemiology/statistics module of the MSc International Health, as well as teaching epidemiology and global health for medical students.
+I also coordinated the elective subject "Global Health", the "Global Health Track" and the Heidelberg Graduate School of Global Health, all for medical students.
+In Berlin, I am teaching on global health and planetary health.

-My second research focus is on the link between agriculture, nutrition and health.
-I lead the Food and Agricultural Approaches to Reducing Malnutrition (FAARM) trial, a cluster-RCT on the impact of a complex homestead food production program on reducing malnutrition of women and young children in rural Bangladesh.
+I am particularly interested in the period of pregnancy and early life.
+This includes the influence of distance and quality of care on care-seeking as well as maternal and perinatal mortality, and more recently in-utero impacts and fetal programming.
+My research focuses on the intersection between agriculture, nutrition and health, in the context of climate change and planetary health.
+I am leading the Food and Agricultural Approaches to Reducing Malnutrition (FAARM) trial, a cluster-RCT on the impact of a complex homestead food production program on reducing malnutrition of women and young children in rural Bangladesh.